The Strichartz conjecture for the Poisson transform on homogeneous line bundles over Noncompact Complex Grassmann manifolds: Fourier restriction Theorem

-and use the identity \(\lim_{z\rightarrow 0}z\Gamma(z-p)=\frac{(-1)^p}{p!}\), to see that \(\mathbf{b}(\lambda_j,l)\) and its inverse reminds bounded near the walls of the Weyl chamber \end{proof} Now, in order to prove a uniform continuity estimate for the Helgason-Fourier restriction operator we follow mainly the method introduced by Anker in \cite{A}.
-We first recall the following auxilary result, see \cite{A}.
-Let \(\eta\) be a positive Schwartz function on \({\R}\) whose Fourier transform has a compact support.
+\end{itemize} this finishes the proof of the Lemma. \end{proof} For the proof of Proposition \ref{uniform}, we will need the following auxiliary result, see \cite{A}.\\ Let \(\eta\) be a positive Schwartz function on \({\R}\) whose Fourier transform has a compact support.
 For \(m\in {\R}\), set

-\begin{lemma} \item[i)] \(\eta_m\) is a positive \(C^\infty\)-function with
+\begin{lemma}\cite{A} \item[(i)] \(\eta_m\) is a positive \(C^\infty\)-function with

-for some positive constant \(C\). \item[ii)] The Fourier transform of \(\eta_m\) has a compact support. \end{lemma}
+for some positive constant \(C\). \item[(ii)] The Fourier transform of \(\eta_m\) has a compact support. \end{lemma} Now we come to the proof of Proposition \ref{uniform}. \begin{proof} We first notice that it is sufficient to establish (\ref{F.uniform}) for functions \(F\in C_c^\infty(G,\tau_l)\) supported in the ball \(B(R)\).
+By the Plancherel formula (\ref{P}) we have